MaterializeInc/materialize/doc/user/content/guides/postgres-cloud.md

      As the `doadmin` user, is not a superuser, you will not be able to create a publication for all tables.

      The `mz_source` publication will contain the set of change events generated from the specified tables, and will later be used to ingest the replication stream.

+1. If a table that you want to replicate has a primary key defined, you can use your default replica identity value.
+If a table you want to replicate has no primary key defined, you must set the replica identity value to FULL:

+    ```
+    ALTER TABLE table1 REPLICA IDENTITY FULL;
+    ```

 For more information, see the [Managed Postgres](https://docs.digitalocean.com/products/databases/postgresql/) documentation.